 - Shutter Type

-- Top Bottom: Renders rolling shutter from the top of the image to the bottom.
+- Renders rolling shutter from the top of the image to the bottom.

 - Rolling Shutter Duration

-- Controls balance between pure rolling shutter effect and pure motion blur effect.
-With zero being no rolling shutter and one being all rolling shutter.
+- Controls balance between pure rolling shutter effect (if the value is zero) and pure motion blur effect (if the value is one).

 An object modifier setup that changes mesh topology over time can not render deformation motion blur correctly.
 Deformation blur should be disabled for such objects.